digwit678/Project_2_Docker/README.md

    - For Windows:
      Right-click on `docker_setup_desktop_windows.ps1` and select "Run with PowerShell".

-5. Follow the prompts in the terminal to complete the setup.
+6. Follow the prompts in the terminal to complete the setup.

-6. After running the setup script, the Docker container will start, and you can <a href="http://localhost:6006" target="_blank">access TensorBoard at http://localhost:6006</a> to monitor the training progress.
-Ensure the port 6006 b is not used by another service and is not blocked by your firewall.
-For instructions on how to change the tensoboard logging port pls refer to the **Troubleshooting** section below.
+7. After running the setup script, the Docker container will start, and you can <a href="http://localhost:6006" target="_blank">access TensorBoard at http://localhost:6006</a> to monitor the training progress. ** Ensure the port 6006 is not used by another service and is not blocked by your firewall **.
+For instructions on how to change the tensoboard logging port pls refer to the ***Troubleshooting*** section below.

 ### Manual Setup Steps
 1. Open a terminal.